Midpoint of Route 66

 DOT'S MINI-MUSEUM

 Roark's Hardware is the oldest hardware store still in operation on old Route 66.
 You get the feeling of walking into the old general store.
-Now serving the needs of today, you can find construction, farming, and household supplies as well as gifts and toys.
+Now serving the needs of today, you can find construction, seed & feed, farming, and household supplies as well as gifts and toys.
+You're sure to hear a local story or two while there.

-At the corner of Main and Main, the shop is filled with wonderful smells, treasures, and unique gifts.
+The Acacia Tree is the place to get all your floral designs.
+At the corner of Main and Hwy 385 near the Oldham County Courthouse, the shop is filled with wonderful smells, treasures, and unique gifts.
+Sherri Greer, owner.

 BONANZA HOTEL

-Serving Route 66 travelers since the 1950s, a true authentic place to stay.
+Serving Route 66 travelers since the 1950s, the Bonanza Motel is a true authentic place to stay.

 When the Interstate was built through Wildorado, all the businesses along one side of the Route were completely destroyed to make way for the new super highway.
-Although small, Wildorado has a special western charm.
+Although small, Wildorado has a special western charm with an amazing Elementary school system.

 ROYAL INN MOTEL